Consent in the Sexual Offences

 Mere submission is not consent: there must be positive evidence of consent, either expressly or implicitly, through words or conduct: R v Olugboja QB 320.

-The presence of pressure, duress or desperation by the victim are evidence that they were not free to make a choice: R v Kirk EWCA Crim 434.
-The fact the victim has been groomed or exploited also indicates a lack of freedom: R v AC EWCA Crim 2034; R v Ali EWCA Crim 1279.
+The presence of pressure, duress or desperation by the victim are evidence that they were not free to make a choice.
+The fact the victim has been groomed or exploited also indicates a lack of freedom: R v C EWCA Crim 2034; R v Ali EWCA Crim 1279.

 When Does V have Capacity to Choose?